ionic-team/ionic-site/docs/platform-customization/styling-angularjs.md

 {% endraw %}
 ```

-You can also use Angular's `ng-attr` in order to dynamically define attributes based on platform.
+You can also use Angular's `ng-attr` to dynamically define attributes based on platform.
 For example, you may want the icons in the tabs to show on all devices except Android.
 You can dynamically add the icon by using the `ng-attr-icon` property.
 To define an icon for all devices minus Android on the "Home" tab, you could use the following code:

 ```html
 {% raw %}